roytang/blog/content/post/2003/04/the-recruit.md

 secret agent or not.

 Overall: Enjoyable enough, despite the predictability of the overall plot.
 Ending is a bit disappointing, but only a bit, as it leaves an important plot point hanging.
-I hope we see these characters again sometime&#8230;
+I hope we see these characters again sometime...